Kritisha-Parashar/Pinokio/README.md

 - Real-time messaging for instant communication.
 - Secure user authentication with login and registration functionality.
 - Responsive design for an optimal experience on all devices.
+- See who is online using the Show online feature in the chatbox.

 ## Technologies Used